 How to Dissolve and Water Granular Fertilizer?

 Granular fertilizer can be dissolved in water and then applied as liquid fertilizer to your lawn.
 However, it may take up to 24 hours for it to fully dissolve.
 On a brighter note, dissolving granular fertilizers before application quickly provides essential nutrients for your lawn.
+Here are a few pros and cons of liquid and granular fertilizers.

 - When it comes to dissolving granular fertilizers, there’s a right and wrong way to do it.
 You will need a few things to get started such as a bucket, measuring cup, and stirrer.